ProxMaP: Proximal Occupancy Map Prediction for Efficient Indoor Robot Navigation

 \subsection{Data Collection}

-We used AI2THOR~\cite{kolve2017ai2} simulator which provides photo-realistic scenes, corresponding depth and segmentation maps, and the flexibility to add multiple cameras to the environment.
-We add an RGBD camera, referred to as \textbf{$Cam_{Center}$}, at the height of 0.5m from the ground and at the same location as the robot.
-Two more cameras are added to this setup, one towards the left (\textbf{$Cam_{Left}$}) and the other towards the right side of the robot (\textbf{$Cam_{Right}$}), as shown in Figure~\ref{fig:over_a}, at the same height $h=0.5m$, but a distance $d=0.3m$ away horizontally from the robot.
-However, each camera is rotated by $30\deg$ from its principal axis to look towards the area directly in front of the robot.
-This is done to capture extra information about the scene, while also making sure that the cameras on sides have some overlap with \textbf{$Cam_{Center}$} The rotation of the cameras virtually increases the field-of-view for the robot and the translation makes sure than the robot is able to learn to look around the corners rather than simply rotation at its location.
+We use the AI2THOR~\cite{kolve2017ai2} simulator, which provides photo-realistic scenes with depth and segmentation maps.
+Our setup, as shown in Fig.~\ref{fig:over_a}, includes three RGBD cameras: \textbf{$Cam_{Center}$}, positioned at the robot's height of 0.5m and location, and two additional observations from \textbf{$Cam_{Left}$} and \textbf{$Cam_{Right}$}, located at a horizontal distance of 0.3m from the original position towards left and right, respectively.
+Each camera is rotated by $30\deg$ to capture extra information and increase the robot's FoV.
+This is done to capture extra information about the scene, while also making sure that the cameras on the sides have some overlap with \textbf{$Cam_{Center}$} The rotation of the cameras virtually increases the FoV for the robot and the translation makes sure that the robot is able to learn to look around the corners rather than simply rotating at its location.